-LGR5 decreases phosphorylation IQGAP1 to enhance IQGAP1-Rac1 IQGAP1 regulates the actin interaction. cytoskeleton by functioning as an effector of CDC42 or Rac1 (37).
-We examined if LGR5 affects the binding of IQGAP1 to CDC42, Rac1, or both.
-Using co-IP analysis, we found that Rac1, but not CDC42 or RhoA, was pulled down with IQGAP1 in CHO-LGR5 cells (Fig. 6A-B).
-In contrast, we did not detect any of the Rho GTPases being association with IQGAP1 in control CHO cells under the same conditions (Fig. 6A-B).
+LGR5 decreases phosphorylation of IQGAP1 to enhance IQGAP1-Rac1 interaction

+IQGAP1 regulates the actin cytoskeleton by functioning as an effector of CDC42 or Rac1 (37).
+We examined whether LGR5 affects the binding of IQGAP1 to CDC42, Rac1, or both.
+Using co-IP analysis, we found that Rac1, but not CDC42 or RhoA, was pulled down with IQGAP1 in CHO-LGR5 cells (Fig. 6, A and B).
+In contrast, we did not detect any of the Rho GTPases in association with IQGAP1 in control CHO cells under the same conditions (Fig. 6, A and B).
 Furthermore, actin consistently co-precipitated with IQGAP1 in CHO-LGR5 cells but was not detectable in parental CHO cells (Fig. 6A).
-We then tested whether the levels of total "free"

-active Rac1 (i.e. not bound to IQGAP1) was altered due to LGR5 overexpression using a GST-PBD (PAK1) pull-down assay. note, IQGAP1 binds active GTPases with higher affinity and different specificity than PAK1 PBD (40).
-The PBD-bound active Rac1 levels were equivalent for each cell line (Fig. 6C), suggesting that LGR5 may stabilize the binding of Rac1 to IQGAP1 without affecting the overall levels of "free" active Rac1.
-In addition, LGR5-mediated binding of Rac1/actin to IQGAP1 was not affected RSPO by treatment (Supplementary Fig. S2A.). again suggesting that the effect of LGR5 on actincytoskeleton is independent of RSPO stimulation.
+We then tested whether the levels of total "free" active Rac1 (i.e. not bound to IQGAP1) were altered due to LGR5 overexpression using a GST-PBD (PAK1) pulldown assay.
+Of note, IQGAP1 binds active GTPases with higher affinity and different specificity than PAK1 PBD (40).
+The PBD-bound active Rac1 levels were equivalent for each cell line (Fig. 6C), suggesting that LGR5 may stabilize the binding of Rac1 to IQGAP1 without affecting the overall levels of free active Rac1.
+In addition, LGR5-mediated binding of Rac1/actin to IQGAP1 was not affected by RSPO treatment (supplemental Fig. S2A), again suggesting that the effect of LGR5 on the actin cytoskeleton is independent of RSPO stimulation.